Uses: Utility: meat although now more for exhibition.

 Photo: A Rouen Drake.

-The Rouen duck originates from the Rouen area of France and is a very old breed of duck, bred on the farms in the area for its table qualities.
+The Rouen duck originates from the Rouen area of France and is a very old breed of duck, bred on farms in the area for its table qualities.
 It closely resembles the wild Mallard in its plumage colours except it is a darker colour.
 When it was imported into England, it was selectively bred to achieve the darker colour and larger size than the farm yard ducks produced in France to suit the exhibition requirements the English were interested in.

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.